 The key to avoiding serious problems with old house borers is early detection and control.
 Usually, homeowners see the damage rather than the beetles.
 The larval damage occurs entirely below the surface of the wood where larvae eat tunnels.
 However, their frass occupies more space than the volume of wood that is consumed.
 Therefore, they fill the tunnels in the wood completely, causing a blistering or rippled effect.
 The frass is a fine, powderlike dust that is found loosely packed in tunnels and in small piles outside of the hole.
 The frass is extremely fine and feels like talc but usually has small pellets of frass mixed with it.
 Adult emergence holes are oval and 1/4 to 3/8 inch in diameter.

-Control of Anobiid, Bostrichid, and Lyctid Powderpost Beetles, and Old House Borers
+Control of Powderpost Beetles and Old House Borers

 Wood finishes.
 Powderpost beetles lay eggs only on bare, unfinished wood.
-Beetles will not infest wood that is painted, varnished, waxed, or similarly sealed.
+Beetles are less likely to infest wood that is painted, varnished, waxed, or similarly sealed.
 Beetles emerging from painted or varnished wood were either in the wood before finishing or were a result of reinfestation by eggs that were laid in emergence holes of adult beetles.
-Sealing holes prevents reinfestation from eggs laid within the hole.

 Wood replacement.
 Infested wood can be replaced if the infestation appears to be localized.
 For instance, if emergence holes appear in a member of a door or window frame, the piece can be removed and replaced with a new, uninfested wood.

 Surface treatment.
-Insecticides are labeled for surface treatment of bare, exposed wood.
+Insecticides, particularly borates formulated with glycols, are labeled for surface treatment of bare, exposed wood.
+Glycols increase penetration into the wood.
 Spraying or brushing insecticides onto infested wood creates a barrier that kills adult beetles as they chew their way out of wood.
 The barrier also kills newly hatched larvae as they attempt to bore into wood.
 For the surface treatments to work properly, they must penetrate the wood.
 Therefore, the wood should be unfinished or sanded to remove the finish.
 In certain situations, the surface treatment can penetrate the wood sufficiently to kill larvae within the wood to prevent the further marring of the surface by additional emergence holes of adults.